 ROBERT VANBUSKIRK REALIGNS PRISON MINISTRY AFFILIATIONS TO CONTINUE DRUG TRAFFICKING AND MONEY LAUNDERING ACTIVITIES

 In 2011, however, Ruck was apprehended and sentenced to a federal prison in Florida (because all records involving Ruck’s case are sealed, RC Catalyst has not yet been able to confirm the length of Ruck’s original sentence).
 Thereafter, VanBuskirk was able to continue with his previous activities and began participating in a different prison ministry called Kairos Prison Ministry.
-Undeterred by the previous events, VanBuskirk maintained his relationships with Costantino and Murphy, as well as many of the local officials identified above, including Resident Superior Court Judge Tommy Davis, former Judge Randy Pool, Attorney Marvin Sparrow, Attorney Chris Callahan, and former Polk County Sheriff Boyce Lee Carswell.
+Undeterred by the previous events, VanBuskirk maintained his relationships with Costantino and Murphy, as well as many of the local officials identified above, including Resident Superior Court Judge Tommy Davis, former Judge Randy Pool, former Attorney Marvin Sparrow, Attorney Chris Callahan, and former Polk County Sheriff Boyce Lee Carswell.

 VanBuskirk also established a relationship with a man named Duane Crithfield who participated in Kairos Prison Ministries.
 In addition to VanBuskirk’s other mechanisms for laundering drug proceeds, Crithfield offered a different skillset.
 The most alluring aspects of Crithfield’s services included the use of high-level offshore financial enterprises and investment vehicles to launder money and evade federal taxes.
 Enticed by what appeared as a safer laundering tool, VanBuskirk began working with Crithfield to extend his money laundering options.